abdalrahmanatwah/WAIS---Control-Your-Pharmacy/README.md

 # WAIS - Control Your Pharmacy
 An update for Atwah app

+Keeping up with your pharmacy is faster and easier than ever.
+Sell medicines by Name or barcode, Know all sales, Medicines Needed and stay connected to your customer whose important to you.

 The Features on the new app:
 1- The login change to be by number phone.
 2- New User interface.